nilsvogt/ios.SubviewInteractiveTransition/README.md

 SubviewInteractiveTransition
 ============================

-This is an example of how you can do interactive transitions on Subviews.
+This is an example of how you can handle interactive transitions on Subviews.

 In this demo..
 --------------